Some links in this post may be affiliate links

 Use chlorine-free water only to water the orchid and flush out accumulated salts from the soil by running a stream of water through the soil for about 10 minutes until it comes out through the drainage holes.

-Move the orchid to a brighter spot where it will receive very bright light with some direct sun light or instal a grow light if the natural lighting is not adequate.
+Move the orchid to a brighter spot where it will receive very bright light with 4-6 hours of direct sunshine or instal a grow light if the natural lighting is not adequate.
+The leaves of a Brassavola Orchid that is receiving the correct light should be light green.

 Yellowish leaves in Brassavola Orchid indicate that the orchid is getting too much light.
 The leaves of a Brassavola Orchid that is receiving the correct amount of light should be light green.
 Move the orchid to a shadier spot or protect it from hot direct sunlight.